Boban Nikolov

-Boban Nikolov (Бобан Николов; born 28 July 1994) is a Macedonian professional footballer who plays as a central midfielder for Liga I club Farul Constanța.
+Boban Nikolov (Бобан Николов; born 28 July 1994) is a Macedonian professional footballer who plays as a central midfielder for 1.
+MFL club Vardar.

 Club career

 Viitorul Constanța

 On 8 March 2013, Nikolov made his debut for Viitorul Constanța in the Liga I, in a 4–1 defeat to Gaz Metan Mediaș.
 On 19 May of the same year, he scored his first Liga I goal in a 5–2 win against Steaua București.

 Lecce

 On 19 January 2021 he was signed by Italian Serie B club Lecce.

 Sheriff Tiraspol

 Seven months later, on 20 August 2021, he signed for Moldovan National Division club Sheriff Tiraspol.

 FCSB

 On 17 September 2022, Nikolov signed for Liga I club FCSB on a one-year deal, with an option to extend for a further year.

 International career

 On 29 May 2016, Nikolov made his international debut against Azerbaijan, and on 24 March 2017 he scored his first goal in the 2018 World Cup qualifier against Liechtenstein.
 He was also a regular in the U21 and U19 categories, where he also served as captain.
 As of April 2020, he has earned a total of 22 caps, scoring 2 goals.
 He represented the nation at UEFA Euro 2020, their first major tournament.